atextor/OGIT-wiki/Using-Cayley.md

 # Using OGIT in Cayley

-[Cayley](https://github.com/google/cayley) is a self-contained graph database written in Go, that comes with a query language inspired by [Gremlin](http://tinkerpop.incubator.apache.org/gremlin.html) and the ability to import RDF data.
+[Cayley](https://github.com/google/cayley) is a self-contained graph database written in Go.
+It comes with a query language inspired by [Gremlin](http://tinkerpop.incubator.apache.org/gremlin.html) and the ability to import RDF data.
 As OGIT is described in the RDF Turtle Syntax, we can import it in Cayley and run queries on both the